-- Go to the Library of Congress Recorded Sound Section Database (SONIC) page.
-Click on either the "Commercial 78s, 45s, and Cassettes" or "Music Only" links under "Special Search Screens" on the right hand side and enter a song title in the search form.
+Library of Congress Recorded Sound Section Database (SONIC) - Click on either the "Commercial 78s, 45s, and Cassettes" or "Music Only" links under "Special Search Screens" on the right hand side and enter a song title in the search form.

-- Go to the Google Advanced Search form.
-Enter "b/w" (without the quotes) in the "with all of the words" field and a song title in the "with the exact phrase" field.
+Google Advanced Search - Enter "b/w" (without the quotes) in the "all these words" field and a song title in the "this exact word or phrase" field.